yo1dog/controls-dat-json/README.md

 Defines a list of control sets that are used to play the game.

 There may be multiple per game if the game supports multiple control configurations.
 For example, a game that supports using a trackball or a joystick would have two control configurations: one with a trackball and one with a joystick.
 For another example, a game like Centipede that supports upright and cocktail modes would have two control configurations: one with a single control set for the upright mode and one with two control sets for the cocktail mode.
+For an example of this check out the `centiped` entry in [Restructured Controls](#restructured-controls).

 The `playerControlSetIndexes` helper array provides an easy way to look up the control set for any given player like so: